zulip/zulip/docs/dev-env-first-time-contributors.md

 is likely because we've recently merged changes to the development environment provisioning process that you need to apply to your development environmnet.
-To update your environment, you'll need to re-provision your vagrant machine using `vagrant reload --provision` (or just `python tools/provision.py` from `/srv/zulip` inside the Vagrant guest); this should be pretty fast and we're working to make it faster.
+To update your environment, you'll need to re-provision your vagrant machine using `vagrant provision` (or just `python tools/provision.py` from `/srv/zulip` inside the Vagrant guest); this should be pretty fast and we're working to make it faster.